By Neil Gresham

 We all know that the best training for climbing is climbing, but for those long rainy evenings when you can't face the indoor wall, or for those quick lunch-break workouts, a fingerboard session may provide the next best thing.
 Fingerboards can be used to develop specific strength, power and endurance for climbing, and your wall or crag sessions can then be used to convert these gains into climbing terms.

-With regards to what type you choose, there are so many purpose-built resin fingerboards on the market, some of which seem to be somewhat over-designed for what is essentially a simple job.
-Home made wooden boards are often just as effective and they can be made easily with minimal cost.
-The best are those which use Tnuts for adjustability, to enable a combination of wooden and resin holds to be utilised.
+With regards to what type you choose, there are so many purpose-built resin and wooden fingerboards on the market you should have no problems finding a well priced board with a range of holds.
+Whilst some of these seem to be somewhat over-designed for what is essentially a simple job, most will do the job.
+Home made wooden boards are often just as effective and they can be made easily with minimal cost - a strip of 18mm ply drilled and T-nutted.
+T-Nut adjustability enables versatility and and adaptability, and a combination of wooden and resin holds in the best mix.
 If your fingerboard has no large jugs then it can be used in combination with a pull-up bar for pure arm work.
-Check out R+R's extensive range of fingerboards here

 A deadhang is simply a straight armed isometric (static) finger hang performed on a specific hold for a set time duration.
 At all costs, Deadhanging should not be used for long endurance sets as this places repetitive strain on the finger joints and may cause chronic injury.
 It is best to mimic the common finger contraction pattern in climbing as accurately as possible, either by performing shorter sets for strength or intermittent hangs with alternate arms for endurance.
 This will ensure maximum specificity to climbing and that the fingers are released before they are overstrained.
 If you are new to deadhanging it will be a virtual necessity to perform exercises with two arms.
 However, as you progress it is always better to switch to 1arm work on larger holds which offer better support for the all important first finger joints, rather than being tempted to use dangerously small and painful holds with 2 arms.
 The only time when 2arm work is worthwhile for stronger climbers is for experimenting with combinations of 1 or 2 fingers on each hand.